ldn-softdev/Rpnn/README.md

 #### Other supported options

 - `-f <file>` - lets dumping trained `rpn` brains (upon a successful convergence) into the file of your choice (default output file is `rpn.bin`)
-- `-r <file>` - starts `rpn` in the trainde mode - reads and reinstate brains state entirely from the file, ready to read & run the input data
+- `-r <file>` - starts `rpn` in the trained mode - reads and reinstate brains state entirely from the file, ready to read & run the input data
 - `-S <separators>` - allows specifying a list of separators used for the input lines.
 Default are `\s,;=` (note the REGEX notation)

+#
 ### Study Examples
-Let's review a few of academical and real wordls examples
+Let's review a few of academical and real world examples

 #### Hello World!
 _"Hello World!"_ task in the NN is the training of _XOR_ function - it's the simplest task that requires a multi-perceptron to converge (why is that - is